 When will See Season 2 be released?

 No release date has been set for See Season 2 yet.
 Considering that filming wrapped in March 2021, depending on how quickly the team can turn around, fans could be watching Season 2 as soon as late 2021.

 Filming for See Season 2 was initially scheduled to go from February to June 2020 in Vancouver, where Season 1 was filmed.
 However, Apple TV+ shut down production on all of its series in March due to the spreading COVID-19 pandemic.
 It took only about six months to get back on its feet, though, resuming filming in October in Toronto.
 Filming for Season 2 concluded on March 18, 2021, per an Instagram post from series star Sylvia Hoeks.

 Is there a See Season 2 trailer?

-There is no See Season 2 trailer yet and it’s mostly down to the fact that filming on the second season of the series hasn’t begun.
+There is no See Season 2 trailer yet, and it’s mostly down to the fact that filming only recently concluded.
 We’ll keep you posted.

 How many episodes will See Season 2 have?

 Although not yet confirmed, it’s highly likely See Season 2 will consist of eight new episodes.
 We know this because Season 1 has eight episodes, too.
-There is always the chance the Season 2 episode order could change, especially if Apple deems the show enough of a success based on viewership numbers to tack on an extra episode or two to keep interest in the show going or to push the story further if there’s some high creative ambitions.
+There is always the chance the Season 2 episode order could change, especially if Apple deems the show enough of a success based on viewership numbers to tack on an extra episode or two to keep interest in the show going or to push the story further if there are some highly creative ambitions.